No. 3 Villanova edges Seton Hall in return from 27-day break

 Gillespie was fouled on his drive to the basket and made both free throws with 1:09 left for a 74-72 lead.
 Takal Molson tied it at 74 and Villanova had a shot to go ahead with 45.4 seconds left.

 Gillespie missed a 3 and Shavar Reynolds grabbed the defensive board to set up a late look for Seton Hall.
 Reynolds missed a 3 and Swider was fouled as a pile of bodies went up for the rebound.
-He made up for the first miss with the tiebreaker.
+He made up for the first miss by hitting the tiebreaker.

 Following the turnover by Mamukelashvili, another free throw by Jeremiah Robinson-Earl for Villanova with a second to go made it 76-74.